nucular/art/README.md

 The rendering process will be roughly structured as follows:

-- Shapes and materials are loaded, registered and inserted into the program code
+- Geometries and materials are loaded, registered and inserted into the program code by the preprocessor.
-- A scene is created and filled with objects
+- A scene is created and filled with objects.
-  - An object consists of a position, shape and material
+  - An object consists of a geometry, a material and their properties such as position.
-- A k-d tree is built from the scene and uploaded to the device
+- A k-d tree is built from the scene and uploaded to the device.
+  - Each leaf node will only contain the IDs of the geometry, material and their property structs.
+While geometries and materials will have to be hard-coded and looked up using a switch-construct, properties are stored as structs inside an array.
-- The program is compiled, uploaded to the device and executed
+- The program is compiled, uploaded to the device and jobs for rendering small chunks of the image (and then assembling them in global storage) are enqueued.
-- The result image data can now be downloaded and
+- Once all jobs have been finished, the result can be downloaded from global storage, processed and saved.

-The scene can be modified (objects added/removed, properties adjusted) without recompiling the OpenCL program, as long as no shapes or materials are added.
+The scene can be modified (objects added/removed, properties adjusted) without recompiling the OpenCL program, as long as no geometries or materials are added.